Santa Cruz County

 Cardkeys are purchased by NEW Single & Family memberships and function as long as their membership is kept current.
 They provide access through the front gate, to bathrooms and showers.
 To open entry gate, put cardkey right up to scanner [to the left of the entry gate approach] to trigger the gate opener.
 Gate opens automatically upon exit.
 Do not loan cardkeys to anyone or leave cardkey by front gate for use by others.

 3. PARKING PERMITS

 GUESTS: All Guest vehicles must have a temporary Guest Parking Pass placed on their dashboard immediately after entering the Showgrounds.
 (See below.)
 Unidentified vehicles may be towed at owner's expense.
-A motorhome owned by a guest staying on the grounds requires a Guest Parking Pass, not a member Motorhome Permit.

 (a) Anyone accompanying a Member to the Showgrounds who is not listed on the member's application form is a GUEST.
 An adult member may have up to 2 guests when at the showgrounds.
 Guest vehicles or motorhomes need a Guest Parking Pass placed in their windshield.
 It is a member’s responsibility to make sure their guest knows and follows all of SCCHA’s Rules.

 • Guests visiting for the day: each guest must sign a liability waiver upon entry to the grounds.
 Any guest involved in any horse activity or remains on the grounds for more than one hour must pay a day use fee of $10 and sign the waiver of liability.

 • Guests staying overnight: each guest staying overnight must pay an overnight horse camping fee of $10 per person and $15 per horse per night and sign the waiver of liability.
 (Overnight guests do not pay day use fee.)